sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/contractor_issue.md

 ---
-name: Contractor issue
+name: External contractor issue
-about: Create an issue that will be picked up by contractors
+about: Create an issue that will be picked up by external contractors
 title: ''
 labels: 'gitstart'
 assignees: 'gitstart-sourcegraph'